 Sitting down to eat, I suddenly heard very loud drumming, the typical sort of pounding that accompanies the Giganti.
 The dancing Giants soon came into view, male and female puppet figures resting on the shoulders of their handlers whose feet engaged in a constant scurrying below.
 These traditional folk images often make appearances at festivals in Calabria – a dance of courtship between the fairer local girl and her darker suitor symbolizing the union of the indigenous population with the Moors who historically raided the coastlines of the region.

 The entertainment didn’t distract my attention for long as I picked up my plastic utensils and rearranged my tray.
 The meal looked good, particularly considering the preparation of such large quantities.

 I always enjoy a plate of homemade noodles and the mushrooms balanced nicely with the tomato-based sauce, their slightly firm yet delicate consistency yielding a correspondingly refined flavor.
-The smaller container of beans was adequate for me, the frittella was light and subtle, and the meatball was surprisingly good, with the exterior breading giving way to an interior chock full of mushroom goodness.
+The smaller container of beans was adequate for me, the frittella was light and subtle, and the mushroom ball was surprisingly good, with the exterior breading giving way to an interior chock full of mushroom goodness.